zaeemhasan/quant-portfolio-study/README.md

 # quant-portfolio-study

+document April 8 2026 as a regime change - Iran 2 week ceasefire into rolling beta analysis

 Module 3 signals as of Apr 8 2026 show no RSI extremes across the portfolio, consistent with a macro volatility event compressing momentum signals.
 AVGO and MRVL flagged as bearish outliers.

 Module 3 done.
 A few things to note before you run it: